Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Introduction

 To summarize, the contributions of this paper are:

-\begin{itemize} \item A large-scale empirical study on quality of FL from the angles of attacks, faults, and aggregation techniques. \item Analysis of different configurations of FL (cross-device and cross-silo) using both generic and medical datasets with different distributions. \item A simple ensemble approach to provide a more robust FL aggregation. \end{itemize}
+\begin{itemize} \item Analysis of four FL aggregators under three untargeted attacks, a targeted attack, and four simulated data faults (using mutators) with different proportions of affected clients. \item Analysis of different configurations of FL (cross-device and cross-silo) using both generic and medical datasets with different distributions. \item A simple ensemble aggregator that is a better choice than any of its constituent aggregators in 75\% of the cases. \end{itemize}

-Given that FL is a promising ML technique for many privacy-aware use cases, this very early study along this direction has the potential to impact a broad set of DL software in practice.
+Given that FL is a promising ML technique for many privacy-aware use cases, this very early study in this direction has the potential to impact a broad set of DL software in practice.
 It also provides guidance on FL robustness areas that require further research.